Canva x HeyGen | Create AI Avatar Videos from Your Designs

 Canva x HeyGen

-Your designs are already striking.
+Your designs are already stunning.
 Now give them a voice.
-Add a lifelike AI avatar to any Canva design and produce a finished, narrated video without leaving the canvas.
+Add a lifelike AI avatar to any Canva design and create a complete, narrated video without even leaving the canvas.

 You design, HeyGen adds the presenter

-Static designs make people read.
-Video makes people watch.
-The HeyGen × Canva integration bridges the two.
+Static designs encourage people to read.
+Video encourages people to watch.
+The HeyGen × Canva integration connects the two.
 Your Canva visual becomes the slide, and HeyGen's AI avatar becomes the presenter narrating it.

 “Tip: Import your design as the visual background in HeyGen's editor.”